Buckets and clusters

 - A peer joins or rejoins a cluster.

 - A master comes up (after going down).

 See "Rebalance the cluster" for details.

 The following diagram shows buckets spread across all the peers, as in the previous diagram.
 The cluster has a replication factor of 3 and a search factor of 2, which means that the cluster maintains two searchable copies of each bucket.
 Here, the copies of the buckets on the source peer are all primary (and therefore also searchable).
 The buckets' second searchable (but non-primary) copies are spread among most of the remaining peers in the cluster.

 The set of primary bucket copies define a cluster's generation, as described in the next section.

 A generation identifies which copies of a cluster's buckets are primary and therefore will participate in a search.
-The generation changes over time, as peers leave and join the cluster.
-When a peer goes down, its primary bucket copies get reassigned to other peers.

 Note: The actual set of buckets that get searched also depends on factors such as the search time range.
 This is true for any indexer, clustered or not.